Weight loss surgery can deliver amazing results. It can lose 60%-80% of your excess weight in the first two years.

 To be successful with bariatric surgery, it helps to remember ten factors.
-Make sure all of them are present if you hope to enjoy the most successful procedure and the longest-lasting weight loss!
+Ensure all of them are present if you hope to enjoy the most successful procedure and the longest-lasting weight loss!

 1. You Are an Excellent Candidate for Surgery

 You are considered suitable for weight loss surgery when you have reached a body mass index (BMI) score of 40 or more.
-At this point you are considered to be morbidly obese.
-In some cases, a bariatric surgeon will clear you for surgery if your BMI is in the 35 or higher range and one or more associated conditions are present, like type 2 diabetes.
+At this point, you are considered to be morbidly obese.
+Sometimes, a bariatric surgeon will clear you for surgery if your BMI is in the 35 or higher range and one or more associated conditions are present, like type 2 diabetes.

 2. You Are Generally Healthy

 The first step in undergoing weight loss surgery is to schedule a consultation with a qualified bariatric surgeon.
-One of the primary reasons for requiring the consultation is so that you can be assessed for proper health.
+One of the primary reasons for requiring the consultation is to assess you for proper health.
 The surgeon will examine your previous and current medical history.
-It is to determine if weight loss surgery is safe enough given your medical profile.
+Given your medical profile, it determines if weight loss surgery is safe.

-Having a previous history of abdominal surgery or hypertension (high blood pressure), for example, may hinder your weight loss surgery results, and so many surgeons will turn you away for surgery based on these facts.
+For example, a previous history of abdominal surgery or hypertension (high blood pressure) may hinder your weight loss surgery results.
+So many surgeons will turn you away from surgery based on these facts.

 However, just because you are experiencing another ailment on top of obesity does not automatically bar you from weight loss surgery.
-Obesity often brings with it a host of comorbid (associated) ailments like hypertension, 2 diabetes, and osteoarthritis.
+Obesity often brings a host of comorbid (associated) ailments like hypertension, two diabetes, and osteoarthritis.

 What is interesting is that having weight loss surgery can help with these associated conditions.
-In some cases, comorbid conditions can disappear entirely soon after undergoing bariatric surgery.
+Comorbid conditions can sometimes disappear entirely soon after undergoing bariatric surgery.
 That includes being able to toss out any medication you were taking for those conditions.

 The point is, never try to self-assess your health, especially using the internet.
 It never works out well.
 Schedule a consultation with a bariatric surgeon.
-Have your health assessed by a trained professional prior to opting for surgery.
+Have your health assessed by a trained professional before opting for surgery?

 3. You Have No Mental-Health Concerns

-Another important aspect of an initial consultation with a qualified surgeon is so that you can be assessed psychologically as well as physically.
-Around 23% of those seeking or undergoing weight loss surgery are found to be suffering from some type of behavioral health problem, such as depression and anxiety, or even binge eating disorders.
+Another important aspect of an initial consultation with a qualified surgeon is that you can be assessed psychologically and physically.
+Around 23% of those seeking or undergoing weight loss surgery suffer from some type of behavioral health problem, such as depression and anxiety, or even binge eating disorders.

-If you suspect that weight loss surgery will help your psychological issues or cure them entirely, you will become upset to learn that often isn’t the case.
-In fact, undergoing a procedure like the permanent gastric sleeve or even temporary gastric balloon can stir up a wide range of emotional responses.
-Losing significant amounts of weight, for instance, might make you feel in some strange way like you are losing an important part of yourself.
+If you suspect that weight loss surgery will help or cure your psychological issues entirely, you will become upset to learn that often isn’t the case.
+Undergoing a procedure like the permanent gastric sleeve or even a temporary gastric balloon can trigger many emotional responses.
+For instance, losing significant amounts of weight might make you feel strange, like losing an important part of yourself.
 Turning to healthier eating habits might make you feel deprived.
-It will force you to crave rebelling on your diet with a cheat day, or several.
+It will force you to crave rebelling on your diet with a cheat day or several.

-You may feel uncomfortable being the center of attention on account of your significant weight loss, even if the attention is from friends and family, and is backed by love.
+You may feel uncomfortable being the center of attention because of your significant weight loss, even if the attention is from friends and family and is backed by love.

-If you are one to turn to alcohol to soothe your mind and body, you may find that bariatric surgery causes your body to react differently to alcohol than before, putting you at greater risk while drinking.
+Suppose you are one to turn to alcohol to soothe your mind and body.
+In that case, you may find that bariatric surgery causes your body to react differently to alcohol than before, putting you at greater risk while drinking.